 The three files server, client and monitor are proprietary (for didactic reasons only; I'm gonna publish the complete sources at the end of the course); you have already compiled them from C files, but those C files are not the source code as defined, for example, by the GNU GPL; look at the files src/*proprietary.[ch] .
 Really: open a couple of them with your text editor and have a look.

-The server communicates with clients via pipes, but this isn't interesting for you if you're not developing the server
+via pipes, but this isn't interesting for you if you're not developing the server

 After you have understood the protocol, the implementation will be easy: my solution in Scheme is less than 70 lines.